PavanRangani/docs/docs/prd/philanthropy/export.md

 - Both `Contribution` and `Grant` are shown in separate table.

-- Show proper message when no records available.

-- If there isn't any record available in any table, that table won't be shown
+- If there isn't any record available in any table, that table won't be shown.

 - For Contribution, when the foundation type is DAF, shows the Organization group of that foundation in the Foundation column.

 #### UI Requirement